What is white Ceylon tea?

 The infuser/strainer that you use also plays an important role in overall flavour.

-When brewed, white tea ranges in color from pale yellow to light orange.
+When brewed, white tea ranges in colour from pale yellow to light orange.